controlecidadao/samantha_ia/README.md

 Opens [DB Browser](https://sqlitebrowser.org/) if its directory is into Samantha's directory.

-To use DB Browser, [download](https://sqlitebrowser.org/dl/) the `.zip`(no installer) version and unpack it into Samantha's directory.
+To install DB Browser:

+- [Download](https://sqlitebrowser.org/dl/) the `.zip`(no installer) version.

+- Unpack it with its original name (it will create a directory like `DB.Browser.for.SQLite-v3.13.1-win64`).

-You must rename the DB Browser directory to `DB Browser for SQLite`: : `..\samantha-ia-main\DB Browser for SQLite`
+- Rename the DB Browser directory to `DB Browser for SQLite`.

+- Finally, move the `DB Browser for SQlite` directory to Samantha's directory: `..\samantha-ia-main\DB Browser for SQLite`

 ---